tnxmy/DSD2026_TeamM1/_posts/2026-04-29-M1_Weekly_Report_W1.md

 **Owner:** Wang Yiding

 **Reason:** This task involves standardizing and merging SRS documents from six independent groups, which entails high coordination overhead and dependency on external deliverables.
 As of the reporting deadline, the M1 and S1 groups have completed their SRS standardization, while other groups are still revising their documents.
 Full integration is therefore blocked until all groups provide stable versions.
-The owner will continue tracking each group\'s progress and finalize the integrated document once all inputs are received.
+The owner will continue tracking each group\'s progress and finalize the integrated document once all inputs are received

-**Mitigation:** The S2 DFD is being used as the authoritative reference for resolving cross-group data-flow conflicts during integration.

 ### 4.2 Task 6 — Prepare Mid-Term Presentation